 Akai AX73 keys are unweighted version of Korg DS-8/Kawai K1 it appears.
 I don't have stock of this key but a person could submerse a ds8 key (ie. drill on a non-marring surface with the key upside down and fill the underside where the weight is with water and keep filling it as it evaporates) and drill with a sharp bit to remove a bunch of weight and it would work fine I'm sure...or even swap it to a low position that doesn't get used in intricate passages perhaps and leave the weight and use a slightly stiffer spring.
 Ds8 keys are $5 each for white ones except the rare top key $12 if we can find one.
 Blacks are $7 each.
 Ordering Instructions.
 Trouble with bad key contacts?
 Check the good news below!

 Akai AX80 keys are exactly like Oberheim Matrix 6 and Matrix 12.
 ALso Korg Lambda except they have the piece in the middle to strike the rubber switch housing. (instead of the rubber foot that sticks on the other more spindly plastic projection.)
-In a pinch a Lambda type key could be adapted to suit the purpose by adding a contact actuator underneath using cardboard or wood and something like RV goop adhesive. $8 for black keys, $10 for others except G and A are $15 since they are way higher demand and rare top (prime) C key is $24 when available.
+In a pinch a Lambda type key could be adapted to suit the purpose by adding a contact actuator underneath using cardboard or wood and something like RV goop adhesive. $8 for black keys, $10 for others except D, G and A are currently unavailable and rare top (prime) C key is $24 when available.
 Check stock with me then follow the Ordering Instructions.
 Trouble with bad key contacts?
 Check the good news below!

 Akai VX600 Identical to E-mu Emulator II and very close key to Korg Poly61 but some modifications required on the hook on the black key which projects sideways too much on poly.
 Usually old one can be cut/retro'd from old key I'm told.
 However I suspect these are same as the AX73 above!
 Photo courtesy of Thomas Rogers